Get in touch

 The Rookie

 Starting their first job at a retail store.
-Good at picking up new technology — apps come naturally.
-Still finding their place among more experienced colleagues, eager to prove themselves.
+Good at picking up new technology.
+Things like apps come naturally to them.
+Still finding their place among more experienced coworkers.
+They are eager to prove themselves.

 Pain Points

-• No way to track response times to know if they were meeting expectations
+• No way to know if they were meeting expectations

 The Veteran

 Has worked at the retail store for over 10 years.
-Deep store knowledge, but technology is not their comfort zone — they have real anxiety about using it while on the job.
+They have a deep store knowledge.
+Technology is not their comfort zone and they have anxiety about using it while working.

 Pain Points